|Georgetown Range Front, PE|

 In 1868, a lighthouse was constructed on St. Andrew’s Point, located across the confluence of the Brudenell and Montague Rivers from Georgetown, to help guide vessels into the harbour.
-This lighthouse was described as having red and white vertical stripes in 1873, but the following year the was listed as "square, white."
-William Mitchell, the agent for the Department of Marine on Fisheries on Prince Edward Island, called at the St. Andrew's Point Lighthouse on August 27th, 1878 and note that the light consisted of two mammoth flat-wick lamps, with 19-inch reflectors, showing east and north.
+This lighthouse was described as having red and white vertical stripes in 1873, but the following year it was listed as "square, white."
+William Mitchell, the agent for the Department of Marine and Fisheries on Prince Edward Island, called at the St. Andrew's Point Lighthouse on August 27th, 1878 and noted that the light consisted of two mammoth flat-wick lamps, with nineteen-inch reflectors, showing east and north.
 Mitchell found the light much neglected, but after talking with Keeper Joseph Wightman received assurance that more attention would be paid to the light in the future.

 In 1891, the mast that had been placed on Westaway’s farm to serve as the inner range light was replaced by a square wooden tower, painted white and surmounted by a galvanized iron lantern.
 The tower is 14 metres (46 feet) tall from its base to the vane on its lantern and displays a fixed-white light at an elevation of 19 metres (62 feet) above the high water mark.
 The site for and right-of-way to the inner range light were acquired in 1894 at a cost of $150.